The 9 Best Books to Learn Japanese Fast

 Langoly is supported by our readers.
 We review products independently, but we may earn affiliate commissions if you buy through links on this page.
 As an Amazon Associate, Langoly earns from qualifying purchases.
 Please read our full disclosure for more information.

 こんにちは, kon’nichiwa, hello!
 If you’re interested in studying Japanese, you might be searching for the right tool to help you become fluent.
-There are many options available and finding the right one that fits your learning style can be difficult.
-If you enjoy learning with a book, you’re in the right place!
+There are many options available and finding one that fits your learning style can be difficult.
+If you enjoy learning with books, you’re in the right place!
 This article shows some of the best books to learn Japanese.
 No matter what your level is or why you’re learning Japanese, there’s something for you on this list.

 In the table below, you’ll find 9 of the best books to learn Japanese.
 Scroll down to learn more about each option: